Skechers USA: A Story Of Belief; Stock Could Appreciate Over 25%

 Valuation

 So, what does this all mean?
 As I painted in the bull case, I believe there is room for both upward earnings revisions as well as multiple expansion.
-Given the outsized sales growth and international investment I think it’s fair to base a fair value estimate off of 2018 earnings.
+Given the outsized sales growth and international investment, I think it’s fair to base a fair value estimate off of 2018 earnings.
 Low-Mid Teens sales growth and 12-13% operating margins imply $2.30-$2.75.
 I’m at $2.55 for next year vs. current consensus of $2.03.
 Now, an appropriate multiple is difficult to determine, but the current multiple of ~14x next year’s consensus I believe is too low for a stock with such earnings growth potential.

 Simply applying the current FY18 consensus multiple to the $2.55 equates to a $36 stock price, 25% upside from current levels (~7x implied EV/EBITDA valuation).
 While I believe this is a fair, conservative price target until we have some more clarity on the sales trajectory and next year’s margins, I believe even further upside is possible.
 SKX has traded at a wide range of out-year multiples over the last 18 months from 11.5x to 20x.
 If my sales accelerates and the multiple expands, and estimates revise upwards, further upside can be realized beyond $35.

 Looking out into next year, if the sales/margin profile is realized (implying mid-teens sales growth and EPS growth of about 60%), 20x an accelerated EPS growth (10x EBITDA) could be a fair valuation.
 This would equate to a stock price around $50, a return of ~78%.